pajeronda/ai_code_task/README.md

 *   **Snippet vs File:** The interface distinguishes between a generic code example (Snippet) and a modification to an actual file, reducing confusion.

 ### 4. AI Agnostic
 This card doesn't care which AI you use.
-It sits on top of Home Assistant's conversation agent platform.
+It sits on top of Home Assistant's AI TASK platform.
 *   **Works with Everything:** OpenAI, Google Gemini, Anthropic, or local LLMs (via Ollama/LocalAI).
 If it's configured in Home Assistant, it works here.
 *   **Switch on the Fly:** You can switch providers instantly from the dropdown menu to compare responses.